TherealvictorIT/Azure-Sentinel-Honey-net-Lab-/README.md

 - Azure Storage Account
 - Microsoft Sentinel

 For the “Before” metrics, all resources were deployed with exposure to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources were deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources were deployed with public endpoints visible to the Internet.

 For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of an admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint